-We may change this notice from time to time so please check this website occasionally to ensure that you’re happy with any changes.
+We may change this notice from time to time so please check the website at https://rdmac.bmfa.org occasionally to ensure that you’re happy with any changes.
 By becoming a member of the club, you’re agreeing to be bound by this notice.

 How do we collect information about you?